m99coder/cloud-native-enterprise-nodejs/README.md

 ## Testing

-To make use of the coverage report it’s recommended to install the [Jest VSCode plugin](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).
+To make use of the coverage report it’s recommended to install the [Jest plugin](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).

 ```shell
 # run tests